 The Covid-19 pandemic has exacerbated existing disadvantage and issues of social welfare in the UK.
 As an experienced funder, we understand the far-reaching consequences of this, affecting the charities that provide huge social and fiscal value to our society and most importantly, those in need who they support.
 As such we wanted to act in a timely though well considered manner with our funding in this quarter (April – June 2020).
 Overall the response from charities has been positive – you can read some of their words here.

-Utilising unallocated funds, releasing additional funding from our reserves and through generous donations from Liverymen we are in the final stages of distributing almost £400,000 in urgent funds.
-This represents the additional funds available to the end of June 2020 – the next stage of the strategy will be in place from July onwards, as we go into the next Livery and financial year.
+Utilising unallocated funds, releasing additional funding from our reserves and through generous donations from Liverymen we have distributed over £400,000 in urgent funds.
+This represents the additional funds available to the end of July 2020 – the next stage of the strategy will be in place from September onwards, as we go into the next Livery and financial year.

 IDENTIFIED PRIORITY AREAS